How One Hospital Adjusted Their Endoscopy Practice To Prevent The Spread Of Covid-19

 … In this study, the virological analysis carried out on endoscopes where the presence of SARS-CoV-2 was found allowed us to demonstrate that the improvement of the reprocessing process that aimed to reduce the risk of SARS-CoV-2 infections was effective in ensuring the absence of the viral genome and in reducing the risk of SARS-CoV-2 infections after endoscopy on COVID-19 patients.”

 As the study notes, hospitals must ensure that staff increase their awareness and adjust their processes to minimize the risk of Covid-19 exposure to their patients.
 To ensure that your staff is following reprocessing best practices on every scope they disinfect or sterilize, install additional checks and balances into your workflow so that you can document that your staff is following the same process each time.
-Software systems such as iRIScope have been introduced in recent years to help hospitals and surgery centers ensure that each of their flexible endoscopes is reprocessed the proper way each time, and documentation of their reprocessing is kept electronically using advanced RFID technology.
+Endoscope tracking software systems such as iRIScope have been introduced in recent years to help hospitals and surgery centers ensure that each of their flexible endoscopes is reprocessed the proper way each time, and documentation of their reprocessing is kept electronically using advanced RFID technology.
 These systems safeguard the scope disinfection process by employing artificial intelligence to determine if scopes are adequately reprocessed before their next use.
 With these systems in place, staff and patients can be more confident that their endoscopic procedure won’t result in a life-threatening infection such as Covid-19.